 These projects will provide multi-modal transportation networks including pedestrian and bicycle systems along with major street construction and reconstruction that will provide for future economic activity and increased jobs in the community.
 These projects and resulting economic activity will help Yamhill County implement the Yamhill County Transportation Systems Plan Goal 1: Provide for Efficient and Convenient Motor Vehicle Travel, Goal 2: Provide for the Safety of All Transportation Modes, Goal 3: Provide an Equitable, Balanced and Connected Multi-modal Transportation System, Goal 4: Increase the Quality and Availability of Pedestrian and Bicycle Facilities, Goal 6: Manage the Transportation System to Support a Prosperous and Competitive Economy, Goal 7: Provide Transportation Facilities and Services that are Fiscally Responsible and Economically Feasible, Goal 8: Provide a Transportation System that Conserves Energy and Protects and Improves the Environment, and Goal 9: Coordinate with Local and State Agencies and Transportation Plans.

-The Plan conforms with the Yamhill County Transportation System Plan.
+Conclusion: Based on the above findings, the request conforms with goals and objectives within the Yamhill County Transportation System Plan.

 J. GROW YAMHILL COUNTY, YAMHILL COUNTY ECONOMIC DEVELOPMENT PLAN, 2013

 SWOT